openscript/r.obin.ch/src/content/blog/2024/09/30/gems-of-september-24.en.md

 ### Change name of Gnome Online Account in Evolution

 Gnome Online Accounts are integrated into Evolution.
 Evolution displays this accounts with a generated name, that is assembled from the username and the accounts server.
 If you want to rename them, you can edit the config file that is usually stored in `/home/user/.config/evolution/sources`.
 Change the value of `DisplayName` to a name of choice.

+## Tools

+### Visual Studio Code: Better Git Line Blame

+For a while I've been using GitLens.
+The paid features advertisements get more and more annoying.
+The feature of GitLens I've been using the most, is the inline blame feature.
+An alternative for that feature is the  [Better Git Line Blame](https://marketplace.visualstudio.com/items?itemName=mk12.better-git-line-blame) extension.
+It is also way faster than the inline blame from GitLens.